String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Background

-Notation in Definition~\ref{def:csphyp} follows the one introduced in~\cite{BGKSZ-partone}, where $\DCospan{FI}{\Hyp{\Sigma}}$ is presented as an instance of a more general construction $\DCospan{H}{\catC}$, for a given functor $H$ and a category $\catC$.
-Without going in full details, in the case of $\DCospan{FI}{\Hyp{\Sigma}}$, the subscript $FI$ is a functor with the role of selecting those cospans whose source and target (the interfaces) are discrete hypergraphs.
-This means that the objects of $\DCospan{FI}{\Hyp{\Sigma}}$ are natural numbers, and it can be thought as a PROP.
+Notation in Definition~\ref{def:csphyp} follows the one introduced in~\cite{BGKSZ-partone}, where $\DCospan{D}{\Hyp{\Sigma}}$ is presented as an instance of a more general construction $\DCospan{H}{\catC}$, for a given functor $H$ and a category $\catC$.
+Without going in full details, in the case of $\DCospan{D}{\Hyp{\Sigma}}$, the subscript $D$ is a functor with the role of selecting those cospans whose source and target (the interfaces) are \emph{discrete} hypergraphs.
+This means that the objects of $\DCospan{D}{\Hyp{\Sigma}}$ are natural numbers, and it is in fact a PROP.